-The way the sales funnel works is that when you get in, initially, you are going to be going through coaching and training that is geared to try and get you to go higher within the program’s package hierarchy.
+The way the sales funnel worked is that when you got in, initially, you were going to be going through coaching and training that is geared to try and get you to go higher within the program’s package hierarchy.

-In short: They will try to get you to buy more expensive things by explaining the benefits of doing it.
-The basic benefits are that you can also become a promoter and sell them for commissions that reach up to $5,000+.
+In short: They would have tried to get you to buy more expensive things by explaining the benefits of doing it.
+The basic benefits were that you could also become a promoter and sell their packages for commissions that reach up to $5,000+.
 So if you’re wondering why on the sales page of Secret Society of Millionaires it says you can make that much, this is the reason.

 I’ve personally gone through a series of the training and stopped once they wanted to get $2,000 out of me (and it wasn’t even that far into the program that this happened to me).